plus3it/cloud-talk-cats-or-dogs/README.md

 # cloud-talk-cats-or-dogs

-Demo infrastructure as code for cloud talk series
+Demo Infrastructure as Code for Cloud Talk series